jactor-rises/validation-builder/README.md

 A valid instance that is supposed to be interacted with without using mutability-disadvantages of setters.
 In order to change the state of the bean, it should be done in "intelligent" methods.

-This will also simplify unit testing as it is possible to turn of validation during testing allowing to only test with the data needed for the test.
+This will also simplify unit testing as it is possible to turn off validation during testing allowing to only test with the data needed for the test.

 ### Purpose of the validation result